From Progress to Power: How Democrats Regain the States in 2020 Part 3

 In Pennsylvania, the odd numbered districts will be on the ballot in 2020, and of those, Democrats could mount competitive campaigns in four.
 Though it required winning in Republican-favored territory, Pam Iovino won a special election in April 2019 in a R+8 district.

 While Beto O’Rouke didn’t defeat Ted Cruz in 2018, the results in the Texas House were a bright spot for Democrats.
-Democrats flipped 12 seats, a O’Rourke won in another nine districts currently held by Republicans, giving Democrats a path to flipping the chamber in 2020.
+Democrats flipped 12 seats, and O’Rourke won in another nine districts currently held by Republicans, giving Democrats a path to flipping the chamber in 2020.

 The Michigan Senate is not supposed to be on the ballot in 2020 (Senators serve four-year terms and all districts were on the ballot in 2018), but a gerrymandering case could change that.
 As of now, several affected districts would be on the ballot in 2020, giving Democrats a chance to flip the chamber.
 We’ll be closely monitoring the case over the next few months.